 With a Swiss Half Fare Card you are entitled to buy tickets at half the regular fare.
 Get such a ticket before each trip and then board with your Swiss Half Fare Card and the ticket at hand.

-Optionally, you can print the card on A4 or Letter sized paper.
+- Optionally you can print back-up copies of the card on A4 or letter-sized paper.

 Period of validity

 A Swiss Half Fare Card is valid for one month.
+You can choose any start date you like and it doesn't have to be the first day of a month.
 For example: if validity starts on July 15 it will end after August 14.

 You do not need seat reservations for 99% of all trains and buses in Switzerland.
 You can just board with your Swiss Half Fare Card plus a ticket.
 Exceptions are some international trains and some panoramic trains like the Glacier Express and Bernina Express.
-If you need, or want, seat reservations, you need to arrange for them separately.
+If you need or want seat reservations, you have to arrange for them separately.
 Seat reservations are not included in the Swiss Half Fare Card.

 About train seat reservations

 Once you're on board, you will need to present your Swiss Half Fare Card plus your ticket to the ticket controllers upon request.
 The controller may want to check your passport as well, to make sure you're the owner of the presented card.

 Traveling beyond the area covered by the card

 You may have planned a trip not completely covered by the Swiss Half Fare Card.
 You can check the map to find which part of your trip is covered.
 You will have to buy a regular ticket for the part of the trip that is not covered, and a discounted ticket for the part that is covered.